-This information might be included in the information sheet.
+This information should be included in the Information Sheet for Participants.

-7. Ethical aspects in case of interventions in an ecosystem2
+8. Ethical aspects in case of interventions in an ecosystem

 This topic only applies if your research involves environmental field work, e.g. work that involves sampling or directly monitoring a site, or involves movement in an environmentally sensitive area.